petab1te/jshtml-malicious-dataset/README.md

 > **DISCLAMER** This repository contains harmful code aka you should know what you are doing!
 The maintainer cannot be held responsible for *dumb* or *illegal* usage of the content.

-This repository contains a list of pseudo-sorted malicious JavaScripts collected from time to time.
+This repository contains a jammed together collection of malicious javascript-containing html files.

-## Current dataset size (January 2017):
+## Current dataset size (January 2022):
 - 1156 HTML files
-- 1357 JS files
-- 33 skipped files

-## Contributions are very welcome
+## Contributions are unlikely

-In order to automatically process the samples I'd like the contributors to keep the following *guidelines*:
-* Malicious JavaScript samples must have either `.html` or `.js` extension
-* Add the `ignore` keyword in filename if the file is not a JavaScript samples (e.g. your notes)
-* If you have the deobfuscated code please submit it with the `deobfuscated` keyword in the filename
-* If you don't know which kind of sample it is, please submit it in the `misc` folder
-* If you know the date when the sample appeared please either add the date in the filename or (if you have many samples for the same period) submit them in a folder named after that period (following the format `YYYYMMDD`)
-* If the sample is an EK landing page either add `lp` or `landingpage` in the sample filename
-* If the sample is only the injected JavaScript (e.g. as the first step in a EK chain), please add the `injected` keyword to it
+Even though I have roughly exchanged all url strings for localhost, it is still not a safe repo due to obfuscated urls.
+I'm running this on a burner and so should you.